yoe/SReview/README.md

   fixed eventually.
 - `lost`: Refinement of `broken`.
 Can be used by an administrator to confirm that a recording is broken and cannot be usefully released.
+- `ignored`: Can be used by an administrator to mark recordings for talks that never happened, or that appeared on the schedule but don't include interesting content, or that appeared on the schedule but for which speakers requested that no recordings would be made available.

 The job states, then, mean: